So You Want To Apply for a NIDILRR Grant? Here Are the Basics

 NIDILRR publishes a variety of notices regarding potential and open grant competitions.
 Understanding each will help you prepare for and write grant applications:

 Alternatively, NIDILRR is now posting both forecasted and current grant announcements at Grants.gov.
-To search for NIDILRR grant opportunities use the following link (and bookmark it for future use): http://www.grants.gov/web/grants/search-grants.html?cfda=93.433.
+Search for NIDILRR grant opportunities on Grants.gov (and bookmark the link for future use).
 The results can be sorted by opportunity number, title, status, posted date, and close date.
 Click the column headers to sort.
 To view a grant opportunity, click the Opportunity Number to see the full record.

 However, subject matter in some of our grant areas changes regularly.
 This may be true in the DRRP, Rehabilitation Research and Training Centers and Rehabilitation Research and Engineering Centers programs.
 Before the subject matter, or "priority," of a competition is finalized, NIDILRR often publishes its proposed priority and gives the public time to comment upon it, usually 30 days.
 In addition to allowing the public to make comments, it provides potential applicants a "heads up" as to a priority that is likely to be used for a grant competition.
 The final priority is published after reviewing comments, and making changes, if necessary, through the FOA.
 Only applications that respond to the priority will be considered for funding.